axismaps/axis-jekyll/_posts/2018-05-16-white-mountains-relief.md

 There's no single way to make a shaded relief map, but here's how this one came together:

-1. Download a good digital elevation model from the [National Map](https://nationalmap.gov/elevation.html)
+1. Download a good digital elevation model from the [National Map](https://nationalmap.gov/elevation.html).
 2. Genereate a shaded relief image using Blender, per [Daniel Huffman's excellent tutorial](https://somethingaboutmaps.wordpress.com/2017/11/16/creating-shaded-relief-in-blender/).
 3. Set up a [QGIS](http://qgis.org) project with [land cover data](https://www.mrlc.gov/).
 Style and export it with dimensions matching the relief image.
 4. In Photoshop, add land cover with the relief layer overlaid with the multiply blending mode.
 5. Heavily blur the land cover so that it's not harsh and pixelated.
 It becomes a subtle base layer, not an essential piece of data.
+6. Add water lines and polygons (via Census [TIGER/Line](https://www.census.gov/geo/maps-data/data/tiger-line.html)) to QGIS, style, export, and add to Photoshop above land cover.
-6. Use some Photoshop tricks to make relief highlights a bit brigher and warmer-colored, and shadows a cooler color.
+7. Use some Photoshop tricks to make relief highlights a bit brigher and warmer-colored, and shadows a cooler color.
-7. Generate and label contour lines from the DEM using QGIS, then export and add them as a Photoshop layer.
+8. Generate and label contour lines from the DEM using QGIS, then export and add them as a Photoshop layer.
-8. Add roads (from OpenStreetMap via [Geofabrik's extracts](https://download.geofabrik.de/)) to the QGIS project.
+9. Add roads (from OpenStreetMap via [Geofabrik's extracts](https://download.geofabrik.de/)) to the QGIS project.
 Export and style them with Illustrator, and place the .ai file as a layer in Photoshop underneath the relief.
 (Shadows thus fall on roads as they would in real life.)
-9. Label all the peaks, physical features, and towns one by one in Illustrator (no GIS data involved), and place them into Photoshop.
+10. Label all the peaks, physical features, and towns one by one in Illustrator (no GIS data involved), and place them into Photoshop.
-10. Mask out Vermont (which helps a bit with orientation, and it's a NH map after all), crop the image, do miscellaneous cleanup, and finish!
+11. Mask out Vermont (which helps a bit with orientation, and it's a NH map after all), crop the image, do miscellaneous cleanup, and finish!

 That, of course, greatly simplifies each step, but it gives a good idea of everything that goes into a map.
 Labeling, for example, is hugely important and takes a lot of time to do right.